Official Rules for

 officials at that moment.

 Regular season Overtime will be

 played 3 on 3 for 3 minutes, with stop time in the final 30 seconds.

 Playoff games will use Overtime.

-(one standard length period of 3 on 3 play, then a single round shootout)
+(one 10 minute period of 3 on 3 play stop time at 30 seconds, then a shootout

 Overtime penalties, maximum one minute for minor penalties.

 If a team gets two penalties in